pytorch/ci-infra/cloud-account-access.md

   (arn:aws:iam::aws:policy/AdministratorAccess).
 * Permissions automatically expire after 6 months if not renewed.
-* Permissions will be reviewed and extended on a quarterly cadence by existing pytorch-infra-administrators with advisory of regular attendees of the PyTorch Infrastructure weekly meeting or the PyTorch TAC.
+* Permissions will be reviewed and extended on a quarterly cadence by existing pytorch-infra-admins with advisory of regular attendees of the weekly PyTorch CI Sync meeting or the PyTorch TAC.
+* pytorch-infra-admins should themselves be regular attendees of the weekly PyTorch CI Sync meeting.
 * MFA-Required policy will be configured on the permissions group.

 ### Infra Contributor Level Access: pytorch-infra-contributors

-This permission level access is granted to those participating in the PyTorch Infrastructure that may need access to work on features that need access to AWS to develop.
+This permission level access is granted to those participating in the PyTorch Infrastructure that may need access to work on features that require access to AWS to develop.

 Policy: